one-data-cookie/chatgpt-mac/README.md

+This is now archived as it was replaced by a [native app](https://openai.com/chatgpt/download/).

+---

 # ChatGPT Mac – menubar app
 This is a simple app that makes ChatGPT live in your menubar on Mac.